Tizfaver/RxAndroidBle-Easier/README.md

 </dependency>
 ```

+Now only you have to download this file and add it into your project near the other Classes.

 ## Permissions
 These are the basic permissions you need, to scan and connect to the BLE device with this class:
 - `ACCESS_FINE_LOCATION`